9 Tips for Sales Engineers to Master the Art of Presentations

 #9 Remember that you – and your solution – are not the focus of the presentation

 What is?
+The value proposition.
 The way your solution can help solve your potential customer’s problem.
 Once you realize that, your presentation will start with the customer and work its way back to your solution – not the other way around.

 The ultimate purpose of sales engineers is to be part of the sales team in selling their product.
-And yet, they have a slightly differentiated purpose, specific to their technological expertise: uncovering and resolving the concerns of potential customers by demonstrating the technical value of their solution.
+And yet, they have a slightly differentiated purpose, specific to their technological expertise: uncovering and resolving the concerns of potential customers by demonstrating the technical value of their solution and how it can help your customer to reach their goal.

 That is the main purpose of every sales engineering presentation.
-And while many perceive it as mostly technical, a successful presentation actually depends on the SE’s personal style, communication skills and ability to tell a story to a crowd that just happens to be made up of humans – not computers.
+Technical sales techniques are your friend here.
+But while many perceive it as mostly technical, a successful presentation actually depends on the SE’s personal style, communication skills, and ability to tell a story to a crowd that just happens to be made up of humans – not computers.

 Give your presentations a boost and wow your audience-